What is infective panniculitis?

 - Mycobacterium ulcerans

-Mycobacterial panniculitis is more frequently seen in immunocompromised individuals.
-It is usually the result of spread through the blood stream, which results in widespread lesions.
+Mycobacterial panniculitis is most frequently seen in immunocompromised individuals spreading through the bloodstream to present as widespread skin lesions.
 Trauma is the usual means of inoculation in individuals with a normal immune system and results in a single lesion.

-Histology demonstrates a lobular panniculitis, sometimes with granuloma formation.
-Zeihl-Nelson, aur-amine-rhodaine or Fite-Faraco stains are specialised mycobacterial stains that help highlight the organism.
+Histology demonstrates lobular panniculitis, sometimes with granuloma formation.
+Zeihl-Neelson, auramine-rhodaine or Fite-Faraco stains are specialised mycobacterial stains that help highlight the organism.
 Cultures are more sensitive and allow for accurate identification of the mycobacterial species but can take many weeks.
 DNA probes and DNA PCR are quick ways of species identification.

-Treatment regimes are specific to the species of mycobacterium.
-Treatment is usually continued for 6-12 months or at least 6-8 weeks after clinical resolution.
+Treatment regimes are specific to the species of mycobacteria.
+Treatment is usually continued for 6–12 months or at least 6–8 weeks after clinical resolution.